To understand what causes multiple sclerosis (MS) and how to heal from that, you must first understand what kind of disease it is.

 - Set up a supportive environment and community.

 - Connect to values that motivate your journey

 Don’t do this alone.
-There is support: Join the MS Self-Help Group in your area, get a nutrition practitioner to support the changes in your diet and to detox, and know that I can assist you personally in working through the psychosocial factors that cause MS. Also the Creating Health Series has loads of information to help you on your journey.
+There is support: Join the MS Self-Help Group in your area, get a nutrition practitioner to support the changes in your diet and to detox, and know that I can assist you personally using hypnotherapy and neurolinguistic programming (NLP) in working through the psychosocial factors that cause MS. Also the Creating Health Series has loads of information to help you on your journey.